stereocat/expectacle/README.md

 ### Sub prompt operation (interactive command)
 Feature for sub-prompt (interactive command) is not enough.
-Now, SimpleCommandThrower sends fixed command for sub-prompt.
+Now, Expectacle sends fixed command for sub-prompt.
 (These actions were defined for cisco to execute above "copy run" example...)
 - Yex/No (`:yn`) : always sends "yes"
 - Sub prompt (`:sub1` and `:sub2`) : Empty string (RETURN)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at <https://github.com/stereocat/simple_command_thrower>.
+Bug reports and pull requests are welcome on GitHub at <https://github.com/stereocat/expectacle>.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).